-z15 servers have two spare PUs per CPU drawer to maintain performance levels if an active PU, Internal Coupling Facility (ICF), Integrated Facility for Linux (IFL), IBM Z Integrated Information Processor (zIIP), integrated firmware processor (IFP), or system assist processor (SAP) fails.
+z15 T02 Max4 and Max13 have one spare PU, while z15 T02 Max21, Max31, and Max65 have two PU spares per system.
+If an active PU, Internal Coupling Facility (ICF), Integrated Facility for Linux (IFL), IBM Z Integrated Information Processor (zIIP), integrated firmware processor (IFP), or system assist processor (SAP) fails, one spare automatically replaces it.
 Transparent sparing for failed processors is supported and sparing is supported across the drawers in the unlikely event that the drawer with the failure does not have spares available.